Vitamin C is should be an integral part of our diet.

 Even without supplementation, you can get enough of it by eating the right amounts of fruits and vegetables.

-It’s pretty hard to overdose in vitamin C just by consuming fruits and veggies.
+It’s pretty hard to overdose on vitamin C just by consuming fruits and veggies.

-However there are instances when taking too high a dosage in supplement for can be harmful to our health.
+However, there are instances when taking too high a dosage in supplement form can be harmful to our health.